Jack Hemingway: Writer

 Jack Hemingway assisted his father's fourth wife and widow, Mary Welsh Hemingway, with final editing before publication of A Moveable Feast (1964), his father's memoir of life in 1920s Paris, which was published three years after Ernest Hemingway's death.

 Jack Hemingway also published an autobiography, Misadventures of a Fly Fisherman: My Life With and Without Papa, in 1986.
 A second autobiographical work, A Life Worth Living: The Adventures of a Passionate Sportsman, was released posthumously in 2002.

 Death and honors

 Jack Hemingway died on December 1, 2000, at age 77 from complications following heart surgery in New York City.
 He had previously suffered a heart attack at around age 44.
 In 2001, the state of Idaho designated an annual "Jack Hemingway Conservation Day" in his honor.
-He is buried in Idaho at the Ketchum Cemetery, next to his wife Puck, daughter Margaux, father Ernest, step-mother Mary and half-brother Gregory.
+He is buried in Idaho at the Ketchum Cemetery, next to his wife Puck, daughter Margaux, father Ernest, step-mother Mary and half-sister Gloria.